INCIDENT RESPONSE SERVICES

 Ensure that you have some staff trained to develop First Responder capability.

-Either train technically staff to conduct Incident Response activities or ensure you have swift access to such capability.
+Either technically train staff to conduct Incident Response activities or ensure you have swift access to such capability.

 What should we do if we are hacked in the future?